sandeepbazar/operators/README.md

 In the next step, we will create an Operator to manage this telemetry service.

-# Step 3: Create an Operator to Demonstrate All Parts Including Complete Lifecycle
+# Step 3: Operator to Demonstrate

 In this step, we'll use the Operator SDK to create a new Operator.
 The Operator SDK is a framework that simplifies the task of creating operators.
 It provides high-level APIs and abstractions to write the operational logic more intuitively.